ecwolf/cpqd-tutorials/02-mininet-wifi-tutorial.md

 After following the steps of Section 2.10:

 :::danger
-Use the file position.py to create a figure or table representing the measurements of throughput using iperf from a node distancing at ***x** meters*.
+Using the file position.py, measure the throughput between sta1 and sta2 considering a growing value of distance between them (e.g., 2, 8, 16, 32 , 64, 128 Meters).
+Use the results obtained to create a tabe or figure that compares throughput to distance.

 Feel free to use any propagation model.
 For each distance provide the sinal level (RSSI) and throughput (Mbps) observed in the measurements.
 :::